 - understand the link between MR sequence parameters and image contrast.

 - apply the above theory to simple examples.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 10 credits overlap against KJ-FY397.

 10 credits with FYS-KJM4740 - MR-theory and medical diagnostics

-The course extends over a full semester with 40 hours of lectures and 30 hours of practical work.
+The course extends over 7 weeks.
 There will also be laboratory assignments and students will have to read and lecture about a scientific article related to the curriculum.